CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 Each subdirectory may also have a `snippets` directory for holding partial templates (see below)

 Each asset is placed under a subdirectory according to it's type.
-Assets are referenced by file name from host groups:
+Assets are referenced by file name from boots:

 ```
 .